greatroboticslab/FarmSimulatorBlender/README.md

 ### .blend files were made with Blender 2.79

-This repository contains the .blend files and exported .fbx and .obj models that are using in our farming simulator.
+This repository contains the .blend files and exported .fbx and .obj models that are used in our farming simulator.